Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the max amount of data (in units of MB per second) that can be transferred across the external memory interface in one second.
-It is calculated by multiplying the bus width by its memory clock speed.
-In the case of DDR type RAM, it must be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in megabytes per second) that can be transported across the external memory interface within a second.
+The number is worked out by multiplying the card's bus width by its memory speed.
+If the card has DDR memory, it must be multiplied by 2 once again.
 If DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
-This figure is calculated by multiplying the total texture units by the core clock speed of the chip.
-The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
+This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

 Display Prices